florian-beetz/bachelor-thesis/thesis.md

 Third, the components Logic and Preferences could be joined in one module.
 This would weaken the encapsulation of the components, but especially if there exist many circular dependencies between the components, this might be the only acceptable solution.
-In JabRef's case there were no circular dependencies between the modules, so the modules were not joined.
+In JabRef's case, there were no circular dependencies between the modules, so the modules were not joined.

 Lastly, the parts of the component causing the conflict could be moved up in the dependency hierarchy to the next component that depends on all required components.
 This solution has the downside, that the +API of the affected components become scattered across modules, but depending on the use-case this might be acceptable.
-Another thing to keep in mind, is that Java 9 does no longer allow split packages, so either the whole package needs to be moved, or the package needs to be split into two different packages.
+Another thing to keep in mind is that Java 9 does no longer allow split packages, so either the whole package needs to be moved, or the package needs to be split into two different packages.
 For JabRef, this solution was pursued since the affected parts of the +API are only a small part